ComposableFi/composable/code/parachain/frame/ibc/README.md

 ### ICS20 implementation

-The IBC protocol defines an inter-chain token transfer standard that specifies how token transfers should be executed across connected chains
+The IBC protocol defines an inter-chain token transfer standard that specifies how token transfers should be executed across connected chains.
 ICS20 is an ibc application which can be implemented as a standalone pallet nevertheless, it is implemented as a sub-module of the ibc pallet [`here`](/code/parachain/frame/ibc/src/ics20).
 The core ics20 logic is already implemented in [`ibc-rs`](/code/centauri/ibc/modules/src/applications/transfer), all that's required to integrate this is to implement the callback handlers for ics20 and implement the [`Ics20Context`](/code/centauri/ibc/modules/src/applications/transfer/context.rs#l118) trait.